Embloy/.github/profile/README.md

 Embloy is a Universal Application Gateway that allows everyone to apply for any job on any website using one single account.
 We eliminate the hassle of managing a wide job search across multiple platforms and offer a fast and easy way to discover new job opportunities, whether it's someones's first or just the next step in their professional journey.

 At Embloy, we support various technologies through the development and maintenance of our SDKs and REST API endpoints.
-For more information on this topic visit [Embloy's Developer Docs](https://developer.embloy.com/).
+For more information on this topic visit our [ Developer Docs](https://developer.embloy.com/).

 ## Samples
 - Our SDKs can be found in the repositories of this GitHub organization.
-- Sample implmentations can be found in the [Examples repository](https://github.com/embloy/embloy-examples#embloy-examples) of this GitHub organization & supporting detailed explanations can be found in the [Tutorial Section](https://developer.embloy.com/) of Embloy's Developer Docs.
+- Sample implmentations can be found in the [Examples repository](https://github.com/embloy/embloy-examples#embloy-examples) of this GitHub organization & supporting detailed explanations can be found in the [Tutorial Section](https://developer.embloy.com/) of our Developer Docs.

 We invite you to provide [feedback](https://about.embloy.com/en/contact/) on our developer resources.